AhmedYahyaE/my-plain-php-mvc-oop-framework/README.md

 > **Email**: **ahmed.yahya@example.com**, **Password**: **12345678**

 ## Contribution:
 Contributions to my personal backend Plain PHP MVC OOP Framework are most welcome!
-If you find any issues or have suggestions for improvements,want to add new features or want to contribute code or documentation, please open an issue or submit a pull request.
+If you find any issues or have suggestions for improvements, want to add new features or want to contribute code or documentation, please open an issue or submit a pull request.